IotprojectDEPI/Final-Graduation-project-IoT-Data-Pipeline-/README.md

 ## Project Introduction

-Aquaense is a project developed to support Egypt's 2030 Vision by providing a monitoring system for Egyptian fish farms.
+Aquasense is a project developed to support Egypt's 2030 Vision by providing a monitoring system for Egyptian fish farms.
 It can handle up to **11 tanks**, each with different species, and monitor up to **8 sensors per tank**.
 The system is also designed to be expandable, making it easy to add more tanks, sensors, and features in the future.